usmanm/redis-tdigest/README.md

 loadmodule /path/to/tdigest.so
 ```

-Alternatively, you can load it on an ready running module by running the following commands:
+Alternatively, you can load it on an already running Redis server by issuing the following commands:

 ```
 MODULE LOAD /path/to/tdigest.so